happypeter/LGCB/book/toy_markdown.md

 it should work on any version of ubuntu (though, I only tested this on 9.10 and later).

-now open a file with your favorite editor, have these:
+Now open a file with your favorite editor, have these:

     ## title
     this is my code